Manderlay

-Manderlay is a 2005 avant-garde drama film written and directed by Lars von Trier, the second and final part of von Trier's projected USA – Land of Opportunities trilogy.
+Manderlay is a 2005 avant-garde drama film written and directed by Lars von Trier, the second and most recent part of von Trier's projected USA – Land of Opportunities trilogy.
+Unlike von Trier's other trilogies, the films' stories are connected and it is a direct sequel to Dogville.
 It stars Bryce Dallas Howard, who replaces Nicole Kidman in the role of Grace Mulligan.
 The film co-stars Willem Dafoe, replacing James Caan.
 Lauren Bacall, Željko Ivanek, Jeremy Davies, and Chloë Sevigny return portraying different characters from those in Dogville.

 Only John Hurt, Udo Kier, and Jean-Marc Barr reprise their roles.
 The film was internationally co-produced with seven different European countries.

-The staging is very similar to Dogville, which was shot on a sparsely dressed sound stage.
+The staging is very similar to Dogville, which was shot on a sparsely dressed sound stage akin to black box theater.
 As in the case of Dogville, Manderlay's action is confined to a small geographic area, in this case a plantation.
 The film is dedicated in memory of a French film producer, Humbert Balsan (1954-2005).

 Plot

 The film is told in eight straight chapters: